 An advanced course designed to refine color printing skills.
-The course will include demonstrations and intensive laboratory sessions and will concentrate on producing color photographs using a professional processor.
+The course will include demonstrations and intensive laboratory sessions and will concentrate on producing color photographs from film or digital images using professional ink jet printers.
+This course may be taken 2 times.
 Lecture & lab.
-Optional credit/no credit or grade.
+Optional pass/no pass or grade.
 Transferable to CSU.